bsouza97/test_qa_auto/README.md

 # test_qa_auto

 Testes Automatizados:
-- O primeiro teste ele realiza um registro normal de um cliente que apenas quer simular um investimento e após isso valida o valor final do investimento com assert.
+- The first test performed a normal registration from a customer who only consults an investment and after that validates the final investment value.
-- O segundo teste tenta realizar um investimento com menos de 20 reais e após a tentativa valida o erro apresentado.
+- The second test tries to make an investment with less than 20 R$ and after the attempt validates the error displayed.
-- O terceiro teste apenas tenta realizar um investimento sem dado algum e valida todos os erros apresentados.
+- The third test only tries to make an investment without any data and validates all errors presented.

-Para rodar os testes automatizados em diferentes OS siga as instuções abaixo:
+To run automated tests on different OS follow the instructions below:

-No arquivo ProjectConfig.java realize a seguinte alteração
+In the ProjectConfig.java file make the following change

-Exemplo:
+Exemple:

-Atual - System.setProperty("webdriver.chrome.driver", "drivers/chromedriver");
+Actual - System.setProperty("webdriver.chrome.driver", "drivers/chromedriver");

-Para Windows: System.setProperty("webdriver.chrome.driver", "drivers/wchromedriver.exe");
+For Windows: System.setProperty("webdriver.chrome.driver", "drivers/wchromedriver.exe");

-A API proposta no teste foi testada com testes do postman.
+The API proposed in the test was tested with postman.
-Link da collection com os testes: https://www.getpostman.com/collections/51adcc93bd3d8e39d626 Os testes validam o retorno do status e o body da API.
+Link for collection with tests: https://www.getpostman.com/collections/51adcc93bd3d8e39d626 The tests validate the return of status and body from API.

-Testes de aceitação:
+Acceptance tests:

-Link com testes de aceitação realizados: https://drive.google.com/open?id=1NL45nWU4oLu2KEJFevrm2qjWH3plh1c5
+Link with acceptance tests performed: https://drive.google.com/open?id=1NL45nWU4oLu2KEJFevrm2qjWH3plh1c5

-Ferramentas utilizadas:
+Tools used:

-Testes automatizados: Selenium;
+Automated testing: Selenium;

-Testes de API: Postman;
+API Tests: Postman;

-Testes de aceitação: Planilha para controle das realizações de testes;
+Acceptance tests: Worksheet to control test performance;

 Enjoy.